-In May 2014, the FASB issued ASU No. 2014-09, which amends the guidance for accounting for revenue from contracts with customers.
+In May 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2014-09, which amends the guidance for accounting for revenue from contracts with customers.
 This ASU supersedes the revenue recognition requirements in Accounting Standards Codification Topic 605, Revenue Recognition, and creates a new Topic 606, Revenue from Contracts with Customers.
-This guidance is effective for fiscal years beginning after December 15, 2016, with early adoption not permitted.
-On April 1, 2015, the FASB voted to propose to defer the effective date of the ASU by one year.
-If the FASB's proposed decision is adopted, the Company would be required to apply the new revenue standard to annual reporting periods beginning after December 15, 2017, and would be permitted to adopt the ASU early, but not before the original public organization effective date (annual periods beginning after December 15, 2016).
+This guidance was originally pronounced to become effective for fiscal years beginning after December 15, 2016, with early adoption not permitted.
+On July 9, 2015, the FASB decided to defer the effective date of the ASU by one year.
+As a result, the Company will be required to apply the new revenue standard to annual reporting periods beginning after December 15, 2017, and would be permitted to adopt the ASU early, but not before the original public organization effective date (annual periods beginning after December 15, 2016).
 Two adoption methods are permitted: retrospectively to all prior reporting periods presented, with certain practical expedients permitted; or retrospectively with the cumulative effect of initially adopting the ASU recognized at the date of initial application.
 The Company has not yet determined which adoption method it will utilize or the effect that the adoption of this guidance will have on its consolidated financial statements.